How do we assess?

-We apply a person-centred approach to assessment which aims to place the child/student at the heart of any decisions which directly affect them:
+We apply a person-centred approach to assessment which aims to place the child or young person at the heart of any decisions which directly affect them:

-- We identify the priorities and aspirations of the child/student in collaboration with their family.
+- We identify the priorities and aspirations of the child or young person in collaboration with their family.

-- We seek input from the multidisciplinary team to gain a holistic view of the child/student’s life which enables us to consider how external factors can impact upon educational outcomes.
+- We seek input from the multidisciplinary team to gain a holistic view of the child or young person’s life which enables us to consider how external factors can impact upon educational outcomes.

-- We jointly identify and enable the child/student to use their individual strengths and abilities to fully realise their potential.
+- We jointly identify and enable the child or young person to use their individual strengths and abilities to fully realise their potential.

-As we appreciate the key role of the support network around the child/student in the successful long-term implementation of Assistive Technology, our service relies upon commitment from the education provision to work in partnership.
+As we appreciate the key role of the support network around the child or young person in the successful long-term implementation of Assistive Technology, our service relies upon commitment from the education provision to work in partnership.

-Please also see our student friendly guide on A guide when CENMAC comes to visit – CENMAC
+Please also see our student friendly A guide when CENMAC comes to visit – CENMAC

 The SETT (Student, Environment, Tasks and Tools) framework:

 The SETT framework is a four component model developed by Joy Smiley Zabala, Ed.D.
-The tool reflects our person-centred approach by placing the child/student at the heart of the decision-making process.
+The tool reflects our person-centred approach by placing the child or young person at the heart of the decision-making process.
 It also highlights the significance of the environment in the success of Assistive Technology and emphasises the fact that any decision should be tasks and outcomes-led with the equipment itself forming the final piece of the puzzle.